 First aid kits must be stocked, accessible, and appropriate for the size and risk level of the workplace.
 The kit must be kept in a designated, clearly signed location known to all employees.
 See the required contents list in the next section.

-3. Appoint and Train Sufficient First Aiders
+3. Appoint and Train Sufficient First-Aiders

 The employer must appoint — in writing — an adequate number of trained first aiders.
 The 2024 Regulations set specific training and refresher requirements: